CiscoLives/LTRATO-2001/_sources/tasks/task4/step2.rst.txt

     |

     .. note::
-        If you click on the ``request`` item while the job is going through **PREPARING, QUEUING, QUEUED** stages, there would be no visible results as the job is not running yet.
+        If you click on the ``request`` item while the job is going through **PREPARING, QUEUING, QUEUED** stages, there will be no visible results as the job is not running yet.
         Once the job transitions to the **RUNNING** stage, the page will be updated and you will start getting test the execution results,

 #.
 Once job execution is completed, you will see the results, can check raw console output, job history with timestamps, download archive with results, or compare test execution with another job run: